 Whether your dizziness/vertigo is from BPPV (Benign Paroxysmal Positional Vertigo) or from inhibition of the system that controls dizziness and balance, there are various forms of treatment and exercise that can be done to alleviate your symptoms.

-What does treatment involve? -->Depends what is wrong!
+What does treatment involve? --> Depends on what is wrong!

 BPPV has a very specific treatment protocol where specific positioning techniques are used depending on which part of the inner ear is involved.
 Erin who is a certified Vestibular Therapist will assess which positioning technique to use by assessing your eye movement during each test.

 Other conditions may involve a combination of manual therapy and a specific exercise program.
 Exercises prescription is based on 3 principles: adaptation, habituation, and substitution, all based around re-training the system so that certain stimuli no longer make you dizzy.